-- \$15,000 to implement a film attraction and promotion strategy for The Blue Mountains; - \$25,000 to fabricate and install community gateway signage to strengthen brand identity; - \$25,000 to implement an ExploreBlue.ca promotional campaign to support local businesses, arts & culture, tourism and to assist and support in the promotion of community-based events; - \$10,000 to implement Year-1 strategic action items, or to cover unexpected economic development opportunities / challenges as a result of the uncertainty created throughout 2021 by the COVID-19 Pandemic.
+- \$15,000 to implement a film attraction and promotion strategy for The Blue Mountains; - \$25,000 to fabricate and install community gateway signage to strengthen brand identity; - \$25,000 to implement an ExploreBlue.ca promotional campaign to support local businesses, arts & culture, tourism and to assist and support in the promotion of community-based events;

+\$10,000 to implement Year-1 strategic action items, or to cover unexpected economic development opportunities / challenges as a result of the uncertainty created throughout 2021 by the COVID-19 Pandemic.

-As this funding was approved by Council, no additional funding request is required to support the implementation of the year one tactics of the Economic Development Strategy.
+As this funding was approved by Council, and though alignment with the Strategy as presented, no additional funding request is required to support the implementation of the year one tactics.